-Project 1: Oxidative DNA damage and its contribution to metabolic health
+Oxidative DNA damage and repair and implications to metabolic health

 Oxidative stress, a normal cellular process that is exacerbated by aging or by consumption of sub-par diets, results in damage to DNA pools within the cell.
 Such oxidative DNA damage is repaired via the base excision repair (BER) pathway .
 We study how defects or enhancements in the BER pathway may be utilized to improve metabolic health and function of specific tissues such as muscle and adipose tissue, via modulation of mitochondrial health.
 By using novel transgenic animals and primary cells, a direct translational goal of these studies is to devise novel means to mitigate age-related losses in tissue function and metabolic fitness.